-Russia has managed to almost completely modernize its nuclear arsenal, Lieutenant General Andrew Gebara, Deputy Chief of Staff of the US Air Force for Strategic Deterrence and Nuclear Integration, said at a video seminar at the American Institute of Aerospace Research named after Mitchell.
+Russia has managed to almost completely modernize its nuclear arsenal, Lieutenant General Andrew Gebara, U.S. Air Force Deputy Chief of Staff for Strategic Deterrence and Nuclear Integration, said at a video seminar at the American Mitchell Institute for Aerospace Studies.

 According to him, funds for nuclear deterrence are still being allocated, and have a higher priority than all other military spending.